PSSR Technology PS5 Pro in Argentina: Is the Upgrade Worth it in 2025?

 Why?
 Because you should only render so much resolution as the player's eye can see, and any power above that level must go to lighting, materials, texture detail, and all the other elements besides resolution that make an image be attractive.
 I'd rather look at a 1080p oil painting than a 4K crayon drawing, is what I'm saying here.

-A TV's native 4K pixel grid isn't a goal to reach, it's a hurdle to overcome when it comes to final picture quality.
-PSSR and similar technologies are the future for making any image look good, regardless of what screen it's on.
+A TV's native 4K pixel grid isn't a goal to be achieved, it's an obstacle to overcome when it comes to final picture quality.
+PSSR and technologies similar are the future of making any image look good, regardless of the screen it's on.
 In my opinion, if Sony had simply updated the PS5 base with hardware PSSR, that alone would have been a worthwhile (and much cheaper!) upgrade.

 While NVIDIA dominates the PC market with DLSS 3.5, AMD (Sony's partner) lagged behind.
 Key comparison: